Warmybloodwolf/A_Dynamic_Multi-Modal_Deep_Reinforcement_Learning_Framework_for_3D_Bin_Packing_Problem/Readme.md

 2. Supports multiple container packaging scenarios
 3. Introduce large model container selection

+This model is for task3.
+For task1 and task2, please refer to another folder.
 Please participate in the paper for details

 ## Usage